 Lent offers us a time to prepare and reflect on the great Easter mystery, that "God so loved the world that he gave his only Son."
 Join Catholics around the world in this holy season, using the multitude of resources available through this site.

-Advent and Lent offer us the opportunity to deepen our faith and explore new spiritual practices as we prepare for the great Christian feasts of Christmas and Easter.
+Lent offer us the opportunity to deepen our faith and explore new spiritual practices as we prepare for the great Christian feast of Easter.
+In a weekly Lenten blog and video series for Franciscan Media, Br.
+Casey Cole, OFM, will guide us through the season, tackling themes such as sacrifice, joy, humility, pleasure, and piety—all to help us gain a better understanding of Lent.
 Click on the links below for articles, a daily calendar, and other resources for your journey.

 Ignatian Spirituality: Lent